Close Enemies Ending, Explained

 Plot Summary

-Manuel is of the leading forces of a drug trafficking business and on the other hand, Driss is a cop.
+Manuel is one of the leading forces of a drug trafficking business, and on the other hand, Driss is a cop.
 While both of them seem to be from worlds that the polar opposites of each other, their past turns out to be far more connected than one would expect.
 When one of Manuel’s drug trafficking deals go terribly wrong, he is reunited with Driss and the two of them work together to survive in the grim world that they live in.

 Who Killed Imrane?